 ArcGIS Notebook Server is an ArcGIS Server role that is licensed and configured for the purpose of hosting notebooks.
 The server role uses containers to host and run ArcGIS Notebooks and provides a separate and secure environment for the notebooks without interfering with the host operating system.

-Starting at 10.7.1, multiple machines can be joined in an ArcGIS Notebook Server site, allowing you to expand your machine resources for hosting and executing notebooks.
-If you want to deploy a multiple-machine site, some additional steps are required, as detailed in Join additional machines to an ArcGIS Notebook Server site.
+Multiple machines can be joined in an ArcGIS Notebook Server site, allowing you to expand your machine resources for hosting and executing notebooks.
+To deploy a multiple-machine site, some additional steps are required, as detailed in Join additional machines to an ArcGIS Notebook Server site.